What Are Spaying and Neutering?

 Can You Spay a Female Dog or Cat While it is Pregnant or in Heat?

-Yes, if a pet comes into our clinic pregnant or in heat, they will be spayed.
+Yes, if a pet comes into our clinic pregnant or in heat, they will still be spayed.
 Research shows there is no higher risk in spaying an in-heat or pregnant pet, as long as the veterinarian performing the procedure is experienced in doing the procedure.
 Our veterinarians are specially trained in spay/neuter procedures and regularly spay in-heat and pregnant pets with no issues.
 For pregnant pets, this will result in the termination of the fetuses.
 Although rare, the veterinarian on duty reserves the right to refuse surgery if he/she deems it unsafe for the pet.
 We do not charge an additional fee for in-heat or pregnant pets to be spayed.

 My Dog is Nursing.
 Can She Be Spayed?

-You must wait until the puppies are six weeks old and weaned before the mother can be spayed.
+You must wait until the puppies are 6-8 weeks old and weaned before the mother can be spayed.
 We can perform surgery on lactating females, but it is safer for them if their milk has dried up completely.

 My Cat is Nursing.
 Can She Be Spayed?